kieler/stpa/extension/README.md

 # PASTA: Pragmatic Automated System-Theoretic Process Analysis

-> This extension offers a Domain-Specific-Language (DSL) for System-Theoretic Process Analysis (STPA) including an automatic visualization and validity checks.
+This extension offers a Domain-Specific-Language (DSL) for System-Theoretic Process Analysis (STPA) including an automatic visualization and validity checks.

 ## Features

+### Validity Checks

 Several validity checks are provided, for example
 * for each control action at least one Unsafe Control Action (UCA) must be defined,